 Maria McKenna, Ph.D.

-Dr. McKenna '97 is an Associate Professor of the Practice for the Education, Schooling and Society Program and the Department of Africana Studies.
-McKenna received her Ph.D. from Saint Louis University in Educational Foundations after completing undergraduate and graduate work at the University of Notre Dame and Northwestern University.
+Dr. Maria McKenna '97 is a Professor of the Practice for the Education, Schooling and Society Program and the Department of Africana Studies.
+Dr. McKenna received her Ph.D. from Saint Louis University in Educational Foundations after completing undergraduate and graduate work at the University of Notre Dame and Northwestern University.
 Her teaching and research span the disciplines of education and ethnic studies focusing on the social, cultural, and philosophical contexts of American education.
 As a qualitative researcher with expertise in community-based and youth centered research methods, she focuses on youth voice, the value of the arts in civic engagement, and Montessori/peace education.
 She is particularly interested in understanding urban, public school environments and the constituent groups that use those schools.
-She teaches exclusively at the undergraduate level offering courses in youth empowerment, urban education, educational philosophy, and narratives surrounding diversity many with community-based learning components.
-Professor McKenna a recipient of a 2015 Reverend Edmund P. Joyce, C.S.C., Award for Excellence in Undergraduate Teaching and the 2017 Reinhold Niebuhr Award for Social Justice.
+She teaches exclusively at the undergraduate level, offering courses in youth empowerment, urban education, educational philosophy, and narratives surrounding diversity many with community-based learning components.
+Dr. McKenna is a recipient of a 2015 Reverend Edmund P. Joyce, C.S.C., Award for Excellence in Undergraduate Teaching and the 2017 Reinhold Niebuhr Award for Social Justice.
 In her spare time, she supports the work of the Robinson Community Learning Center and Good Shepherd Montessori School.
 She and her husband, Mark, a Professor of Law the the University of California, Los Angeles have four children and reside in South Bend, Indiana.

 Richard Pierce, Ph.D.

-Dr. Pierce is a professor in the Department of History and Department of Africana Studies at Notre Dame.
+(Please note that Dr. Pierce is currently on leave) Dr. Pierce is a professor in the Department of History and Department of Africana Studies at Notre Dame.
 He is primarily a historian of twentieth century American history who specializes in the urban experience of African Americans.
 His research lies in the political economy of race and race relations in the Midwest, particularly Indianapolis, during the 20th century.
 His approach is an interdisciplinary one, utilizing theory and methods from urban studies, political science, legal, sports, and education history.
 His first book project, Polite Protest: The Political Economy of Race in Indianapolis (Indiana University Press, Spring 2005), examined an African American urban community after 1945 and is one of the very few works to deal primarily with the political economy of African Americans within a particular city.
 It argued that African Americans pursued a strategy of negotiation and coalition building that attempted to alleviate their Jim Crow status while maintaining the gains they had made in the areas of housing and labor.
 In his work, he seeks to better understand the process of acculturation African American undertook in transforming their experience in urban communities from domestic migrants to vital components of the political economy.
 It was in that space where African Americans developed the strategies that later allowed them to successfully navigate electoral politics.